Gestational diabetes: how does it affect your pregnancy and baby?

 common conditions

-Gestational diabetes: What is it and how does it affect pregnancy?
+Gestational diabetes: how does it affect your pregnancy and baby?

-You may have heard of friends having gestational diabetes through their pregnancy, or maybe you’ve recently been diagnosed?
-It’s good to know that despite coming with serious risks, you can manage gestational diabetes with the supervision of your GP and medication if you need to.
+You may have heard of friends having gestational diabetes during pregnancy, or maybe you’ve just been diagnosed.
+It’s good to know that despite some serious risks, it can be managed with the supervision of your GP and medication.

 Gestational diabetes is a form of diabetes – impaired blood sugar regulation – that happens during pregnancy.
-Its incidence has tripled over the past couple of decades and currently affects 15% of Australian women.
+Cases of gestational diabetes have more than doubled between 2012 and 2022, and it currently affects almost 18% of Aussie women.
 It carries health risks for mother and baby, so it’s important to be aware, get tested and know how to manage it if you’re diagnosed.

 Hormonal changes during pregnancy, particularly after 20 weeks of gestation, make your body resistant to insulin.
 Insulin is an important hormone released by the pancreas that keeps blood sugar levels under control.
 The bodies of most mums-to-be can adapt by making more insulin, but some women struggle.

-Usually, you may not experience any obvious symptoms, which is why it’s vital for all pregnant women to be tested.
-If you do experience symptoms, they can include excessive thirst, urination, tiredness and thrush.
+Usually, you may not experience any obvious symptoms, which is why it’s vital for all pregnant women to be tested and have regular check-ups.
+If you do experience symptoms, they can include:

-Your GP will recommend you be tested for gestational diabetes during pregnancy using an oral glucose tolerance test between 24–28 weeks of pregnancy.
+Your GP will recommend you be tested for gestational diabetes during pregnancy using an oral glucose tolerance test between 24 to 28 weeks of pregnancy.
 Testing can be organised through your GP, obstetrician, midwife or hospital maternity service, depending on your pregnancy plan.

 The test involves fasting overnight and then having a blood test followed by a drink containing glucose.
 Two more tests, one and two hours after the drink, are then conducted to check if your blood sugar level is high.